|

 getting.
 Bubble up the seahorses or blue

-fish, and send them flying upward to her
+fish, and send them flying upward at her

 the bubbles by swimming to her mouth.
 Now